 She got out of her car and walked around to the rear passenger side.
 Sure enough, her car tire was flat.

-She was only five-five, was a petite, blue-eyed, blonde.
+She was only five-five, a petite, blue-eyed, blonde.
 Her short hair cut in a wedge around her shoulders.
 Her denim shorts had ridden up during her drive and she adjusted them down into a more comfortable position.
 She fanned her buttoned up blouse.
 The day was hot, the sun bright and high in the sky.
 She started to sweat right away and pulled at the front of her blouse, trying to keep it from sticking to her chest and flat stomach.
 Already she was uncomfortable and wet, trying, and failing, to get a little air to her rather large breasts.
 How could things be any worse?

 She went to the trunk, opened it and bent over to look for the spare tire and jack.
 Wondering what on earth she would do with them even if they were here.
 The spare was there, taking up most of her small trunk.
 Did she need a jack?
-Some kind of cranking tool?
+What about some kind of cranking tool?
 What did she need to change a tire?
 What on earth would she do all alone?

 As she stood there, bent over, looking down into her trunk she sensed a vehicle pulling up very close behind her small car.
 She rose and turned.
 A man in a large truck had pulled in behind her.
 Wow, what luck, she hadn't seen another vehicle in an hour along this deserted stretch of road.
 She smiled in relief.